 Chartwell House near Westerham would probably be unknown further afield but for the tenure of the man who won the BBC’s 2002 poll to decide the greatest Briton ever: Sir Winston Churchill.
 It has been described as representing “Victorian architecture at its least attractive” at the time he first saw it in 1921; but he immediately fell in love with the surroundings.
 After taking possession, he undertook expansive and expensive works that transformed it to its present look.
 He was to retain ownership for the rest of his long life.
-He spent little time there during WW2 because of the danger of an air-raid or commando attack, but returned either side of his second term as prime minister from 1951 to 1955.
+He spent little time there during WW2 because of the danger of an air-raid or commando attack, but returned either side of his second term as Prime Minister from 1951 to 1955.
 After his death in 1965, his widow gifted the house to the National Trust, which now makes it available for the public to view as it was between the World Wars.

-The first manor house at Cobham, west of Rochester, was built in the 12th century.
+The first manor house at Cobham, west of Rochester, was built in the C12.
 In the Tudor era, the 10th Baron Cobham had the basis of the current building constructed, although a new centre block linking the two wings was added in the 1660s.
 The lords of Cobham Manor often held high office in Kent, including Lord Warden of the Cinque Ports.
-Set in its 150-acre estate, the house was occupied by the Dukes of Richmond and Lennox from 1624 to 1672, and then by numerous generations of the Earls of Darnley, who made further enhancements to the house in the 18th century.
+Set in its 150-acre estate, the house was occupied by the Dukes of Richmond and Lennox from 1624 to 1672, and then by numerous generations of the Earls of Darnley, who made further enhancements to the house in the C18.
 The 10th Earl was obliged to sell the estate in 1959 on account of a heavy bill for inheritance tax.
 Since 1962 the house has been home to the Cobham Hall private boarding-school for girls, nearly half of whose pupils come from overseas.
 The house’s delightful two-storey Gilt Hall is also rented out for weddings.

 Were it not for a devastating French raid on the Thames during the Hundred Years’ War, Cooling Castle would not exist.
 John de Cobham of Cobham Manor applied for royal permission to fortify a manor then by the riverbank on the Hoo Peninsula.
-It was granted in 1380, whereupon today’s irregular layout and trademark gatehouse emerged.
+It was granted in 1380, whereupon today’s irregular layout and iconic gatehouse emerged.
 The Castle saw no action before or after the revolt of 1554, when Sir Thomas Wyatt strangely took time out on his way to London to seize the castle.
-Even with an army of 4,000 that had just won a battle at Strood, it took eight hours to take it against just eight defenders, which suggests de Cobham did a good job.
+Even with an army of 4,000 that had just won a battle at Strood, it took eight hours to seize it against just eight defenders, which suggests de Cobham had done a good job.
 Unfortunately, Wyatt used cannon to breach its defences, leaving it uninhabitable.
 A century later, a farmhouse was built on the site, which today appropriately enough is home to super-cool pianist Jools Holland.
 Its barn is available for wedding hire.

 With its proximity to Sharsted Court and Belmont, Doddington Place is part of a historical Millionaire’s Row on the North Downs towards Faversham.
 There is not a great deal to be said about the house’s history, it being too recent to have had much happen there.
 It was built on the Doddington estate around 1870 by Sir John Croft, a member of the famous port-producing family, who until then had lived in a house called Whitemans a short walk away to the south west.
 The new house, standing in the middle of a classic 850-acre country estate, was designed to be an imposing red-brick and tile affair with gothic overtones.
 The property was sold in 1906 to General Douglas Jeffreys, and so passed by inheritance to the Oldfields, who retain ownership today.
 It was Mrs Jeffreys who gave the house its crowning glory, its impressive formal gardens, which are accessible to the public in the summer.